-In 2013, the famous Hanover cookie producer Bahlsen (makers of those delicious Leibniz biscuits) were held to ransom over a golden cookie that was stolen from the front of their head office.
-The thieves demanded cookies be sent to a local children's hosptial and the company obliged.
+In 2013, the famous Hanover cookie producer Bahlsen (makers of those delicious Leibniz biscuits) was held to ransom over a golden cookie that was stolen from the front of their head office.
+The thieves demanded cookies be sent to a local children's hospital and the company obliged.

 - Flight time from London: 1 hour 30 min